pbjarterot/Met-ID/README.md

 To install Met-ID on Windows, download the .msi file found in releases and follow the instructions.

 ### MacOS
+There are currently some issues with adding functional groups on MacOS.
+I am working on it as fast as I can.
 To install Met-ID on MacOS, download the .dmg file found in releases and follow the instructions.

 ### Linux (Debian systems, e.g. Ubuntu)